BenPfeiffer-TX/webapps/README.md

 -----
 * create a logging sub package (track user actions, write to log file, roll over log after X size)
 * implement delete functionality
-* Store templates in tmpl/ and page data in data/.
 * Add a handler to make the web root redirect to /view/FrontPage.
 * Spruce up the page templates by making them valid HTML and adding some CSS rules.
 * Implement inter-page linking by converting instances of [PageName] to <a href="/view/PageName">PageName</a>. (hint: you could use regexp.ReplaceAllFunc to do this)